Welcome From the Board of Directors

 Besides serving on the Upstate Warrior Solution board, he is also a board member for the Upstate Heart Association, as well as a board member for The Family Effect and The Foothills Area Y.M.C.A.

 Tracy was born in Birmingham, Alabama.
 He is a graduate of Pelham High School and Samford University in Birmingham.
-Tracy is married to Tammy Swinney, they have 4 children and 1 granddaughter.
+Tracy is married to Tammy Swinney, and they have four children and one grandchild.

 He earned a Juris Doctor degree from the University of Virginia School of Law in 1983 and a Bachelor of Arts in English and German from Washington & Lee University in 1979, where he graduated summa cum laude.
 He attended Germany’s University of Regensburg on a Fulbright Scholarship.